 Accessibility and options

 Rebellion have always gone above and beyond with the options within their games on consoles.
-Sniper Elite 3 had support for both Vsync on or off and 3D TV support and Sniper Elite 4 had similar options, if I recall correctly.
-As such, they weren’t going to stop with Zombie Army 4, they’ve added a few options which very little developers offer these days, things which allow you to play the game how you want to play it, not how the developers force you to.
+Sniper Elite 3 had support for both Vsync on or off and 3D TV support, and Sniper Elite 4 had similar options if I recall correctly.
+As such, they weren’t going to stop with Zombie Army 4, they’ve added a few options that very little developers offer these days, things that allow you to play the game how you want to play it, not how the developers force you to.
 These are: